 On occasion, we are named as a defendant in litigation relating to our normal business operations.
 Although we are insured against various business risks to the extent we believe it is prudent, there is no assurance that the nature and amount of such insurance will be adequate, in every case, to indemnify us against liabilities arising from future legal proceedings as a result of our ordinary business activity.
-EPCO has indemnified us against any litigation that was pending at the date of our formation in April 1998.
 We are aware of no significant litigation, pending or threatened, that may have a significant adverse effect on our financial position or results of operations.